-

 - Candelilla produces excellent gloss and structure and is ideal for finished products, where firm consistency and high melt point are important.

-- Commonly used in lipsticks, lip gloss, candles, emulsion and other cosmetic products to add hardness to them.
+- Commonly used in lipsticks, lip gloss, candles, emulsions, and other cosmetic products to add hardness to them.

-- Candelilla wax also makes an excellent vegan alternative to beeswax - As it is denser than beeswax, it is recommended to adjust your DIY recipes if you are wishing to use it as a substitute (approximately half the amount is recommended).
+- Candelilla wax also makes an excellent vegan alternative to beeswax - As it is denser than beeswax, it is recommended to adjust your DIY recipes if you wish to use it as a substitute (approximately half the amount is recommended).

 - Candelilla wax imparts gloss and hardness to cosmetic products.
 It has high oil binding capacity and is less sticky than beeswax.
 Candelilla wax is used to adjust the viscosity of W/O emulsions.